StarsWarrior/BlackHole/README.md

 * Cache support
 * No Subscription
 * No Ads
-* YouTube Support
+* YouTube Search Support

-More to come...
+* Youtube Playlists
+* Tag Editing Support

+and much more...
+Check it yourself :)

 <h3 align="center">Preview</h3>